limine-bootloader/limine/STIVALE.md

 All other general purpose registers are set to 0.

+## Bootloader-reserved memory

+In order for stivale to function, it needs to reserve memory areas for either internal usage (such as page tables, GDT, SMP), or for kernel interfacing (such as returned structures).

+stivale ensures that none of these areas are found in any of the sections marked as "usable" in the memory map.

+The location of these areas may vary and it is implementation specific;
+these areas may be in any non-usable memory map section, or in unmarked memory.

+The OS must make sure to be done consuming bootloader information and services before switching to its own address space, as unmarked memory areas in use by the bootloader may become unavailable.

+Once the OS is done needing the bootloader, memory map areas marked as "bootloader reclaimable" may be used as usable memory.
+These areas are not guaranteed to be aligned, but they are guaranteed to not overlap other sections of the memory map.

 ## stivale header (.stivalehdr)

 The kernel executable shall have a section `.stivalehdr` which will contain